 Knife-and-anvil cutting edges

 The cutting edges are also laser heat-treated to make them stronger and ensure greater longevity.
-It seems as though the special attention to the cutting edges has paid off: According to the manufacturer, the cutting edges on the Channellock Linesman Plier can easily cut through piano wire, which is no small feat.
+It seems as though the special attention to the cutting edges has paid off: According to the manufacturer, the cutting edges on the Channellock Linesman Pliers can easily cut through piano wire, which is no small feat.

 Made with high-carbon steel

-High-carbon steel is an especially strong, durable type of steel, so it’s no wonder why it’s Channellock’s material of choice for their linesman pliers.
+This type of steel is an especially strong, durable type of steel, so it’s no wonder why it’s Channellock’s material of choice for their linesman pliers.

 Xtreme Leverage Technology